-Interface module of the Mini Block series, provided of modular plastic Container DIN 50022 Modulbox, model M9 HC53.
-Size: frontal 90x158 mm; height 58 mm.
+Interface module of the Mini Block series, provided of modular plastic Container DIN 50022 Modulbox, model M6 HC53.
+Size: frontal 90x106 mm; height 58 mm.
 Mounting on Omega rails DIN 46277-1 e DIN 46277-3.
-40 pins socket for the insertion of all the grifo[®] Mini Modules as: GMM ACB, GMM AM32, GMM 4620, CAN AVR, etc. 24 Optocoupled inputs that can be indifferently NPN or PNP type.
-Power supply of inputs selectable by user, according with his requirements, and displayed by LEDs with Different Colours.
-Status of 24 inputs visualized by 24 LEDs.
-Isolated DC/DC Converter capable to generate power supply voltage for all the Optocoupled inputs; each digital inputs must be connected to Pure Contacts.
-Some inputs can act as Counter and Interrupts.
-16 Relays outputs capable to drive loads up to 5 A, 35 Vdc.
-Status of 16 Outputs visualized through 16 LEDs.
-2 serial lines in RS 232, RS 422, RS 485, Current Loop and TTL.
+Internal 40 pins socket for the insertion of all the grifo® Mini Modules as: GMM ACB, GMM AM32, GMM 4620, CAN AVR, etc.

+16 Optocoupled inputs that can be indifferently NPN or PNP type.
+Power supply of inputs selectable by user, according with his requirements, and displayed by LEDs with Different Colours; each digital inputs must be connected to Pure Contacts and some inputs can act as Counter and Interrupts.
+Status of 16 inputs visualized by 16 LEDs.

+8 Relays outputs capable to drive loads up to 5 A, 35 Vdc.
+Status of 8 Outputs visualized through 8 LEDs.
+1 serial lines in RS 232, RS 422, RS 485, Current Loop and TTL and one in RS 232 and TTL.
 Real Rime Clock backed by Lithum Battery, capable to manage autonomously time and date.
 240 Bytes of Backed SRAM, available for the user.
 1 A/D line with selectable input ranges.
-Up to 5 I/O lines at TTL level, one of these is driven by RTC, acts as an Alarm output and it displayed by proper LED.
+Up to 5 I/O lines at TTL level, one of these is driven by RTC, acts as an Alarm output and it is displayed by proper LED.
 Connection of all the signals through Comfortable Connectors, with standard pin outs.

-I2C BUS line available for external devices, on dedicated connector and Connectors for CAN and USB interfaces of Mini Module.
+I2C BUS line available for external devices, on dedicated connector and additional Connectors for CAN and USB interfaces of Mini Module.

 On board Switching power supply; protection aganist voltage peaks by TransZorb.
-Single power supply variable in AC and DC wide ranges: 10÷38Vdc or 8÷24Vac.
+Single power supply variable in AC and DC wide ranges: $10 \div 38 \text{Vdc}$ or $8 \div 24 \text{Vac}$.
+Isolated DC/DC Converter capable to generate power supply voltage for all the Optocoupled inputs.